SCIE4403 The Conduct, Ethics and Communication of Science

 - Students are able to (1) conduct ethical research which includes acquiring, managing and sharing of data in a way that respects the personal and intellectual property of the owner, avoiding plagiarism and fostering peer review and inclusive authorship; (2) conduct themselves in a professional manner in the workplace which includes ethical scientific behaviour, fostering collaborative relationships and workplace communication skills; (3) write a Scientific article to a high professional standard; and (4) present advanced-level knowledge and/or results at professional and community events through talks, seminars and poster presentations.

-- Typically this unit is assessed in the following ways: (1) presentations oral and poster; (2) online quizzes; and (3) written reports.
+- Indicative assessments in this unit are as follows: (1) presentations oral and poster; (2) online quizzes; and (3) written reports.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.